 Results of students' learning are assessed during the period of each course via different forms including individual homework, group exercises, presentation, midterm/quizzes and final exams.
-Grading structure varies by courses, general grading ranges are as following:
+Grading structure varies by courses; general grading ranges are as following:

-- Individual hoemwork, group exercises: 20-30%
+- Individual homework, group exercises, and presentation: 20-30%

-- Midterm exam: 20 30%
+- Midterm exam: 20 -30%

 - Final exam: at least 50%

-The final grades are then converted into 4 maximal scale stand by Alphabet levels from A to F (Exh 2.14-grading system), as following:
+The final grades are then converted into 4 maximal scale stand by Alphabet levels from A to F [Exh.2.15.Grading system], as following:

-90% : 4 (A)80 - 90% : 3.5 (B+)70 - 79% : 3 (B)65 - 69% : 2.5 (C+)55 - 64% : 2 (C)50 - 54% : 1.5 (D+)40 - 49% : 1 (D)< 40% : 0 (F)
+'''

+90% : 4 (A)

+80 - 90% : 3.5 (B+)

+70 - 79% : 3 (B)

+65 - 69% : 2.5 (C+)

+55 - 64% : 2 (C)

+50 - 54% : 1.5 (D+)

+40 - 49% : 1 (D)

+< 40% : 0 (F)

+'''

 The grading results of all courses in a semester are then reported in a student's academic record (transcript) released at the end of each semester by Department of Academic Affair.
-In addition, the transcript also indicates the cumulative grade point (CGP).
+The transcript also indicates the cumulative grade point (CGP).
 Both CGP and GPA determine the status of learning capability of the students.

-In addition, students' attitude, morality, and behavior are also evaluated via their participation in different extracurricular activities by the self-training development grading (Ehx.
-2.14 - self-training grading).
+In addition, students' attitude, morality, and behavior are also evaluated via their participation in different extracurricular activities by the self-training development grading [Exh.2.16.Self-training grading].

-- (10) Strategies for research: - Improving both education and development of technology for aquaculture. - Enhancing applied research on artificial reproduction and culture technology of aquatic species. - Developing basic and advanced specialized research in fields of biology, physiology, biochemistry, nutrition, etc., which provides the base for the development of applied research in aquaculture. - Increasing research on other areas such as environment, aquatic resources, socioeconomics, resource-economics, effects of climate change on aquatic animals, and sustainable development of aquaculture - In addition to inland (freshwater and brackish water) aquaculture, research also focuses on mariculture and marine resources in order to develop marine economics and marine and coastal resource conservation in the Mekong Delta. - (11) Extracurricular activities supporting student learning experience real situations, realize potentials and challenges of the career in the future.
+- (10) Strategies for research: - Improving both education and development of technology for aquaculture. - Enhancing applied research on artificial reproduction and culture technology of aquatic species. - Developing basic and advanced specialized research in fields of biology, physiology, biochemistry, nutrition, etc., which provides the base for the development of applied research in aquaculture. - Increasing research on other areas such as environment, aquatic resources, socioeconomics, resource-economics, effects of climate change on aquatic animals, and sustainable development of aquaculture - In addition to inland (freshwater and brackish water) aquaculture, research also focuses on marine culture and marine resources in order to develop marine economics and marine and coastal resource conservation in the Mekong Delta. - (11) Extracurricular activities supporting student learning and personally ethical development